Scouting report: Stanford

 Prediction: Picked to finish sixth in a preseason poll in the Pac-12 by media who cover the conference.

-Series: Stanford leads 70-68 in a series that began Feb.
+Series: Stanford leads 71-68 in a series that began Feb.
 1, 1916.
-Washington has won nine of the last 10 meetings.
-The Huskies have traditionally struggled in Palo Alto and are 17-49 all time there.
-The Cardinal had won 15-straight dating back to 1993 in Palo Alto until the Huskies broke that streak in 2009.
-Lorenzo Romar is 3-7 overall at Maples Pavilion, but holds a 15-9 all-time record against the Cardinal.
-Dawkins is 1-9 against Washington.
+Washington has won nine of the last 11 meetings.
+The Huskies are 4-0 at Alaska Airlines Arena against the Cardinal.
+Lorenzo Romar is 15-10 all-time record against Stanford.
+Dawkins is 2-9 against Washington.

 PLAYERS TO WATCH:

 — Chasson Randle struggled in a major way last season after producing a fabulous freshman season in 2011-12.
-This season, he’s back to freshman form.
-He’s averaging a team-high 18.6 points and shooting 50.5 percent from the field.
-The 6-2 guard is a combo-guard who sometimes struggles to make plays for others.
-He averages 2.3 assists per game.
-Even though he’s the smallest player in the lineup, Randle is not a prototypical playmaker.
+This season, he’s back to his freshman form.
+He’s averaging a team-high 18.8 points and shooting 48.5 percent from the field.
 He’s a crafty scorer.
-He shoots 42.4 percent on three-pointers.
+He shoots 39.2 percent on three-pointers.
+In the previous meeting against Washington, Randle used high screens to free himself of a defender and repeatedly dart into the lane for baskets.
+It was the third time this season Randle scored at least 30 points.

-Randle has scored 24 points in two games against Washington.
+Randle has also twice scored 24 points against Washington.
 He was voted the Pac-12 player of the week on Dec.
 23.

-Powell averaged 10.7 points and 5.2 rebounds in four career contests against Washington while making 14-30 (46.7 percent) from the field.
+Powell averaged 12.0 points and 6.2 rebounds in five career contests against Washington while making 17-37 (45.9 percent) from the field.

 — Quite possibly a make-or-break year for Dawkins.
 Many believe he’s on the hot seat for failing to deliver a NCAA tournament appearance in his previous five years.
 If the Cardinal don’t make the tourney this season, Dawkins likely will not return.

-— Stanford posted big wins over ranked teams (then-No. 10 Connecticut and then-No. 17 Oregon).
-However, the loss at Oregon State could hurt the Cardinal during NCAA tournament selection time.
+— Stanford is tied with California for fifth in the Pac-12 standings.
+The Cardinal posted big wins over ranked teams (then-No. 10 Connecticut and then-No. 17 Oregon).
+However, the loss at Oregon State could hurt during NCAA tournament selection time.

 — Senior forward Josh Huestis is a defensive ace who excels at blocking shots, rebounding and creating turnovers.
-However, he’s limited on the offensive end.
-He’s 7 of 24 (29.1 percent) from the field in the past four games.
+However, he’s somewhat limited on the offensive end.
+He’s scored nine points in each of the past two games and has made one three-pointer in the past three games.

 — Junior wing Anthony Brown missed all but four games last season.
 The three-point specialist spreads the court and creates room for the Stanford’s big front line.
-He’s averaging 13.8 points this season and shooting 52.8 percent behind the arc.
+He’s averaging 12.6 points this season and was shooting 52.8 percent behind the before the first game against Washington 52.8 percent behind the arc.

 — Center Stefan Nastic is shooting 23-for-31 from the field in the last six games, but he’s the fourth option behind Randle, Brown and Powell.
 Despite his size (6-11 and 245 pounds), he’s also a bit of a defensive liability.
 He’s fouled out five times this season and averages just 3.2 rebounds.